tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

     - For **RQ5**, follow the instructions in `./rq5-benchmarks/README.md`

+# Reusability

+The Goblint analyzer comes with extensive documentation (see `analyzer/docs`) or (perhaps more conveniently) the [rendered online version](https://goblint.readthedocs.io/).
+Of particular relevance are:

+- The step-to-step user guide and the instructions for running on larger projects (https://goblint.readthedocs.io/en/latest/user-guide/running/#project-analysis).
+In this way, it is possible to conduct experiments on further programs
+- The accessible step-by-step tutorial on adding custom analyses to the framework at https://goblint.readthedocs.io/en/latest/developer-guide/firstanalysis/.
+In the interest of a concise file, we opted against inlining this tutorial here.
+- Any newly added analysis will be able to benefit from the update rules provided here.

 # General setup of analyzer

 - Clone analyzer into top-level directory `git clone git@github.com:goblint/analyzer.git`